Gamini Goonesena

-Gamini Goonesena (16 February 1931 – 1 August 2011), born in Colombo, was a first-class cricketer from Ceylon who played prior to his country being granted Test status.
+Gamini Goonesena (16 February 1931 – 1 August 2011) was a Sri Lankan first-class cricketer who played prior to his country being granted Test status.
 A gifted allrounder who was a right-handed batsman and a legbreak and googly bowler, he played first class cricket over a 19-year timespan, 1949–1968, representing 14 different teams.

 Education & School Cricket

-He was educated at Royal College Colombo where he played in the Royal-Thomian encounter.
+Born in Colombo, he was educated at Royal College Colombo where he played in the Royal-Thomian encounter.
 The Royal College first XI squad was hard at practice in the final week preceding the annual Royal-Thomian encounter.
 Goonesena was a mere 'net bowler' but coach F.C.de Saram, a percipient observer of the game and its players, in an inspired move, insisted that Goonesena be picked for the 'Big' match to be played over the weekend.
 This was an unprecedented move for a player to make his debut in the 'Big' match.
 Goonesena played and captured 4/46 in the match, dismissing both Thomian openers in the crucial second innings, as Royal cruised to a comfortable 9-wicket victory.
 In the 1948 fixture he announced his burgeoning potential with a match analysis of 10/80.